Thailand On A Budget: The Ultimate Travel Guide

 • Visit the Floating Market near Bangkok

-• Take a boat tour in the islands
+• Take a boat tour around the islands

 • Attend the Full Moon Party or Half Moon Party